 Control Fill Light Using a Flash

-Using a flash on the manual setting allows you to have control over the amount of output, regardless of the ambient light.
+Using a flash on the manual setting allows you to have control over the amount of output, regardless of the available light.

-When you use your flash in any of the auto modes the flash and camera will determine the output.
-This calculation is made partly based on how much ambient light there is.
+When you use your flash in any of the auto modes, the flash and camera will determine the output.
+This calculation partly relies on ambient light.

 Don’t be too focused on getting the ‘correct’ exposure by the numbers.
 Pay attention to your monitor and histogram to see the effect your fill light is having.

-Studying the image on your monitor is helpful in determining the best fill light ratio.
+Studying the image on your monitor helps determine the best fill ratio.

 Using a Reflector as a Fill Light

-Portable foldable reflectors are a popular means of adding a fill light to a portrait.
-They provide a different feel of light than a flash will, but can be challenging to control.
-Many reflectors have a selection of surfaces you can choose to get the look you want.
+Portable foldable reflectors are a popular means of adding fill light to a portrait.
+They provide a different feel of light than a flash.
+But it can also be challenging to control.

 Choosing the best reflector surface and having it at the right angle will provide a good photography fill light on your subject.
-Too much light reflecting can result in a poor exposure and a squinting subject.
+Too much light reflecting can result in inadequate exposure.

-With a reflector, you are able to see the results of the light on your subject and observe the ratios without having to take a photo first.
+With a reflector, you can see the light on your subject and observe the ratios before taking a photo.
 A reflector is bigger than a flash.
-It will provide a softer light, especially from a non-shiny surface.
+It provides a softer light, especially from a non-shiny surface.

 Using an unmodified flash can produce unflattering results.
-Even if you balance your fill light ratio beautifully a bare flash will reflect horribly off the skin.
+Even if you balance your fill light ratio beautifully, a bare flash will reflect off the skin.
 The resulting hot spots are pretty ugly.

-Bouncing your flash or using some kind of modifier to soften it will help you make more flattering portraits.
+Bouncing your flash or using a modifier to soften it will help you make more flattering portraits.
 My preferred method of modifying my flash is to use a small softbox.

-It makes working a bit slower, but the soft light from the softbox is totally worth it.
-Compared to a bare flash the light from the softbox is much more gentle and appealing.
+It makes working a bit slower, but the soft light from the softbox is worth it.
+Compared to a bare flash, the light from the softbox is much more gentle and appealing.

-Careful choice of the right surface on a reflector is important.
-In bright sunshine, I don’t often use the gold or silver surface of a reflector as they will bounce too much and very harsh light into my subject.
+A careful choice of the right surface on a reflector is essential.
+In bright sunshine, I don’t use the gold or silver reflectors as they bounce too much harsh light onto my subject.

-Using a flat white surface in bright sunshine will bounce sufficient, soft light onto my subject.
+Using a flat white surface in bright sunshine will bounce soft light onto my subject.

-In overcast conditions using the shiny gold or silver surfaces will help you achieve a soft light and a nice ratio for your fill light.
+In overcast conditions using the shiny gold or silver surfaces will help you achieve a soft light and a good ratio for your fill light source.

-Two lights are better than one, often.
+Often, two lights are better than one.
 The key is learning to control the output so you can achieve the desired ratio.
-Keeping you fill light slightly lower than your main light will leave a little shadow on your subject which can help create some depth.
+Keeping your fill light lower than your primary light will leave a little shadow on your subject.
+Doing so helps create some depth.

 Look for naturally reflecting light to use in your photos.
 I love doing this with street photography.